wp-plugins/gotmls/readme.txt

 2. An example scan that found some threats.

 == Changelog ==

+= 1.2.04.24 =
+* Fixed autoupdate script to update scan level even if there is no new definitions.

 = 1.2.04.09 =
 * Added more info about registration to the readme file.